CZ-NIC/pyoidc/doc/examples/rp.rst

 identifier provided.
 If the user identifier follows another syntax/scheme the same method can still be used, you just have to preface the 'uid' value with the scheme used.
-The returned issuer must, according to the standard, be an https url, but some implementers have decided differently on this, so you may get a http url.
+The returned issuer must, according to the standard, be an HTTPS URL, but some implementers have decided differently on this, so you may get a HTTP URL.

 Provider Info discovery
 -----------------------